-NatWest considered Mrs N's circumstances, but did not think it was liable for any of her loss.
-It said the payments had been to Mrs N's own accounts held elsewhere, which were established payees, and noted that it had nonetheless taken steps to intervene but that Mrs N had continued with the payments regardless.
+Monzo considered Mrs N's circumstances, but did not think it was liable for any of her loss.
+It felt it had taken appropriate steps to intervene in the payments Mrs N had made.

-Mrs N was unhappy with NatWest's response, so she referred the complaint to our service.
+Mrs N was unhappy with Monzo's response, so she referred the complaint to our service.

-One of our Investigators looked into what had happened, but while they felt NatWest should have done more to intervene in the payments Mrs N was making, they did not consider that NatWest could have done anything to prevent Mrs N's loss.
+One of our Investigators looked into what had happened.
+They felt Monzo had intervened appropriately early on in the scam payments, but could perhaps have intervened further as the scam progressed.
+But they did not consider that any further intervention from Monzo could have prevented Mrs N's loss.
 This is because they felt the evidence showed that Mrs N was not being honest with the various banks involved, and that she was following the scammer's instructions regardless of any warnings she was given.

-Mrs N accepted the investigator's findings, but this complaint is closely linked to various other complaints she has referred to our service about the other banks involved, where she did not agree with the investigator's findings.
+Mrs N did not accept the investigator's findings.
+She maintains that Monzo should have questioned her in more detail about the payments she was making, and says that, had it done so, the scam could have been stopped and her further loss prevented.
+This complaint is closely linked to various other complaints Mrs N has referred to our service about the other banks involved, where she also did not agree with the investigator's findings.
 So, all of Mrs N's cases have now been referred to me for review so that I can consider the whole picture.